mpv-player/mpv/DOCS/man/options.rst

     other players) ignore this for the sake of better audio quality.

 ``--ad-lavc-downmix=<yes|no>``
-    Whether to request audio channel downmixing from the decoder (default: yes).
+    Whether to request audio channel downmixing from the decoder (default: no).
     Some decoders, like AC-3, AAC and DTS, can remix audio on decoding.
 The requested number of output channels is set with the ``--audio-channels`` option.
     Useful for playing surround audio on a stereo system.